zach030/tycho-protocol-sdk/docs/indexing/substreams-integration.md

 #### Models

-The models below are used for communication between Substreams and our indexer, as well as between Substreams modules.
+The models below are used for communication between Substreams and Tycho indexer, as well as between Substreams modules.

 Our indexer expects to receive a `BlockChanges` output from your Substreams package.